-- All performing members of your cast are required to be UF students and enrolled in an approved UF SoTD dance course.
-Course must be a technique class, so courses (alone) like Dance Comp, Yoga, etc. will not count. - It is up to the choreographer to insure that your dancers are only in a total of three (3) dances per concert (not program). - It is the choreographer's responsibility to inform/remind their cast of all UnShowing times, tech times, call times, show times, load-in and strike responsibilities, as well as rules for attendance of warm-up, notes, etc. - Choreographer should also be sure their cast has a clear calendar for the performance, as we will not make individual adjustments to the performance order or schedule.
+- It is up to the choreographer to ensure that your dancers are only in a total of three (3) dances per concert (not program). - It is the choreographer's responsibility to inform/remind their cast of all UnShowing times, tech times, call times, show times, load-in and strike responsibilities, as well as rules for attendance of warm-up, notes, etc. - Choreographer should also be sure their cast has a clear calendar for the performance, as we will not make individual adjustments to the performance order or schedule.